 A fundraising walk/run can be highly effective because all fitness levels can participate as well as all ages.

 There can be a small entry fee to enter the walk/run where at the finish line guests will be greeted with refreshments, fun activities and one crowned the winner.
+Hosting a walk-a-thon can come with its own set of challenges, so it's best to come prepared!

 How to get started: